zombaksteam/botbandera-tts/README.md

 5. TTS ready for use, don't close it, minimize window

+## Testing/configuration
 For testing/checking purpose, you can navigate in your browser by this link and listen the message: http://127.0.0.1:8080/?user=бандера&msg=все%20ок

+For configuration, just edit `config.ini` file which is located in application directory and restart application